Coolister-Ye/MVRP/README.md

 ## Introduction

-This project implemented SIPP algorithm to plan the path for multiple vehicle in a grid-fashion map.
+This project implemented SIPP algorithm to plan the paths for multiple vehicles in a grid-fashion map.
 Originally, SIPP solve the routing once at a time.
-To get the plan for multiple vehicles, the algorithm need to call in a sequential fashion.
+To get the plan for multiple vehicles, the algorithm need to be called in a sequential fashion.
 In this way, the order of routing can be important.
-Right now, ordering the routing is out of the scope of this project and may be considered in the future.
+However, ordering the routing(deciding which vehicle to plan first) is out of the scope of this project and may be considered in the future.

 ## Easy run

 To use the SIPP algo just follow the example code in [sippExample.py](/sippExample.py).
-There are several setting can be used to configure the planner.
+There are several settings can be used to configure the planner.

 - [SAFE_DURATION](/sipp/constants.py): The time need to wait until a position can be defined as totally available (Default=0).
 For example, after a vehicle left position (0, 0), this position need to be locked down for SAFE_DURATION